hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/docs/notebook.md

             break
 ```

-## Step 5: Define UKGE LOGI Model
+## Step 6: Define UKGE LOGI Model

-`__init__` method initializes various parameters required for the UKGE Logistic Regression model, like the number of relations `num_rels`, number of ontologies `num_cons`, embedding dimensions `dim`, batch size `batch_size`, etc. It also sets default values for certain coefficients and variables used in the model.
+Embedding dimensions `dim`, batch size `batch_size`, etc. It also sets default values for certain coefficients and variables used in the model.

 Then defines the placeholders for input data: `_A_*` placeholders for indices of entities and relations, `_soft_*` placeholders for uncertain graph and PSL-related data and initializes trainable variables with `ht` for entity embeddings, and `r` for relation embeddings.
 Embeddings for positive and negative samples are looked up from the embedding matrices using `tf.nn.embedding_lookup`.
 With `main_loss` computes the main loss for the model.
 It uses the embeddings to calculate scores for positive and negative samples and computes a loss based on the difference between these scores and the expected scores `A_w` placeholder.
 While `psl_loss` computes the loss related to Probabilistic Soft Logic (PSL).
 It involves calculating a probability based on uncertain graph embeddings and then calculating the error against expected soft constraints.
 And the `opt` uses the Adam optimizer to minimize the combined loss `A_loss`, which includes both the main loss and the PSL loss. `train_op` applies the gradients computed by the optimizer to update the model parameters during training.